Top 31 Python Projects | Beginner to Advanced (Updated 2023)

 - Facebook ids, Instagram ids, Twitter ids, WhatsApp ids, and more.

 - Event Details

 - Youtube links

 - Product details

 - Link directly to download an app on the Apple App Store or Google Play.

-- They are also being used in doing digital transactions by simply scanning QR codes.
+- They are also being used in digital transactions by simply scanning QR codes.

 - Access Wi-Fi by storing encryption details such as SSID, password, and encryption type.